Center for Loss & Trauma

 I am also a medical consultant and trainer who has presented grand rounds and provided individual and agency consulting and training all around the world.
 I was humbled to receive the prestigious Hon Kachina Award, the Sr Teresa Compassionate Care Award, the Empathic Therapist of the Year Award, Arizona Foothills Arizona Women Who Move the Valley Award, and the Parents of Murdered Children Father Ken Czillinger Award.
 I am a Diplomate of the American Academy of Psychotherapy and an advocate of "green" mental health to care for those suffering traumatic grief.
 In addition, I spearhead the graduate Certificate of Trauma and Bereavement at ASU with a usual cohort of 12-15 students.

-On a personal note, I am a pacifist vegan and have been a vegetarian for almost 40 years, and I hike barefoot up mountain trails regularly.
+On a personal note, I am a pacifist vegan and have been a vegetarian since 1972, vegan since 2015, and I hike barefoot up mountain trails regularly.
 I surf when I can get to an ocean, and I love rock climbing.
 I don't kill anything, even bugs.
 I am a voracious reader.
 I love pomegranates and sunshine.
 I rescue too many animals for the amount of space in which I live.
 I love cloud watching, star gazing, and my toes in the sand.

-I'm inspired by people like my friend, Elisabeth Kubler-Ross, Noam Chomsky, Thich Nat Hahn, Pema Chodron, Michaela Odoni, Carl Sagan, Martin Buber, Carl Jung, Martin Heidegger, Francesco Bernadone (St Francis), Teresa of Avila, San Juan de la Cruz, Jalal ad-din Rumi, Ranier Maria Rilke, Ajahn Chah, Kathe Kollwitz, Desmond Tutu, Jany Deng, C.S.
+I'm inspired by people like my friend, Elisabeth Kubler-Ross, Noam Chomsky, Thich Nat Hahn, Joan Halifax, Michaela Odoni, Carl Sagan, Martin Buber, Carl Jung, Martin Heidegger, Francesco Bernadone (St Francis), Teresa of Avila, San Juan de la Cruz, Jalal ad-din Rumi, Ranier Maria Rilke, Ajahn Chah, Kathe Kollwitz, Desmond Tutu, Jany Deng, C.S.
 Lewis, Jack Kornfield, Thomas Merton, and the many families and their children whose lives - and deaths - have touched my heart.
-I studied Zen with Roshi Genki and have had a sit practice since 2007.
+I study Zen with Roshi Genki and have had a sit practice since 2007.

 I have had many anachronistic death losses during the course of my early life.
 I lost both my parents to death.
 They were both passionately Sicilian, with a fierce and enduring love for one another.
 My best friend and teacher died in 2004 and I have lost parters and many friends.